symfony-cmf/symfony-cmf-docs/tutorials/using-blockbundle-and-contentbundle.rst

     {
         $bundles = array(
             // ...
-            new Symfony\Cmf\Bundle\BlockBundle\SymfonyCmfBlockBundle(),
             new Symfony\Cmf\Bundle\ContentBundle\SymfonyCmfContentBundle(),
-            new Symfony\Cmf\Bundle\RoutingExtraBundle\SymfonyCmfRoutingExtraBundle(),
         );

         // ...
     }

-Now you should have everything needed to load a sample content page with a sample block.
+Now you should have everything needed to load a sample content page with a sample block, so create the ``LoadBlockWithCmfParent.php`` class:

-Create the LoadBlockWithCmfParent.php class with the following use statements and load method:

 .. code-block:: html+php

     <?php
     // src/Acme/Bundle/MainBundle/DataFixtures/PHPCR/LoadBlockWithCmfParent.php
     namespace Acme\MainBundle\DataFixtures\ORM;

     use Doctrine\Common\DataFixtures\AbstractFixture;